What is Tamoxifen?

 Metabolic and Cardiovascular Side-Effects of Tamoxifen

 In the short term, postmenopausal patients experience healthier lipid levels as a result of therapy.
-In spite of this short-term benefit, there is no evidence that has shown that Tamoxifen has a net positive effect on the heart resulting from these changes.
+Despite this short-term benefit, no evidence has shown that Tamoxifen has a net positive effect on the heart resulting from these changes.
 Some patients that take Tamoxifen experience elevated triglyceride levels, so lipid levels should be monitored during treatment.

 Tamoxifen and the Central Nervous System